root-project/root/docbook/users-guide/WritingGUI.md

 box or invoking a specific function in an application.
 Remember the Draw button from the example.
 The radio and check buttons from the second group are used to select an option.
-There is a visual difference between these two groups: the text buttons appear “pressed in” only while they are clicked, while the radio and check buttons change their appearance when they are selected and keep that appearance afterwards.
+There is a visual difference between these two groups: the text buttons appear "pressed in" only while they are clicked, while the radio and check buttons change their appearance when they are selected and keep that appearance afterwards.